brimdata/zed/zng/docs/zng-over-json.md

-The type format follows the terminology in the ZNG spec, where primitive types represent concrete values like strings, integers, times, and so forth, while types are composed of primtive type and/or other complex types, e.g., records, sets, arrays, and unionsa.
+The type format follows the terminology in the ZNG spec, where primitive types represent concrete values like strings, integers, times, and so forth, while complex types are composed of primtive type and/or other complex types, e.g., records, sets, arrays, and unions.

-The ZJSON type encoding for a primitive type is simply its string name.
-For example, "int32" or "string".
-Complex types are structured and are mapped onto JSON structure depending on the type.
+The ZJSON type encoding for a primitive type is simply its string name, e.g., "int32" or "string".
+Complex types are structured and their mapping onto JSON depends on the type.
 For example, the ZNG type `record[s:string,x:int32]` has this JSON format:
 ```
 {